ncase/blog/src/posts/on-depression.md

 So, the _individual effect_ of medication, psychological placebo, and time, _are all around +0.4 each_.
 And combined, they give you +1.20, or going from F to D+ or C to B+.
 That's why many people report antidepressants being lifesaving!
 (Again, _on average_; some people react much worse.)

-"Wait, the improvement from antidepressants is _mostly placebo + time?_" Yes, _and this is widely known in psychiatry._ I mean, they're not yelling it from the rooftops, but it ain't no secret.
-Decades ago, the infamous [Kirsch & Sapirstein 1998](https://www.academia.edu/download/70722536/KirschandSapirstein1998.pdf) estimated that the improvement from antidepressants is ~75% placebo + time.
+"Wait, the improvement from antidepressants is _mostly placebo + time?_" Yes, _and this is widely known in psychiatry._ I mean, they're not yelling it from the rooftops, but this _has_ been an established consensus fact for decades.
+The infamous [Kirsch & Sapirstein 1998](https://www.academia.edu/download/70722536/KirschandSapirstein1998.pdf) first estimated that the improvement from antidepressants is ~75% placebo + time, and later better meta-analyses have replicated this result.
 Even _the most critical response_ to Kirsch's work, [Fountoulakis & Möller 2011](https://academic.oup.com/ijnp/article-pdf/14/3/405/2688342/14-3-405.pdf), still finds it's mostly placebo + time.[^calculation-for-that]

 [^calculation-for-that]: See Table 1.
 A follow-up paper by Kirsch in in 2008 found that the drug group improved by 9.60 (non-standardized) points, and the placebo group by 7.80 points.
 (So, placebo + time is 7.80/9.60 = 0.81 = 81% of the full effect.)
 The F&M recalculation found the drug group improved by 10.04 points, and the placebo by 7.85 points.
 (So, placebo + time is 7.85/10.04 = 0.78 = 78% of the full effect.)
 And rows 2 & 3 confirm that Kirsch was still right about the following: “The \[total effect\] for drug groups was 1.24 \[C to B+\] and that for placebo 0.92 \[C to B\]” and “The effect size concerning the difference between improvement in drug groups and improvement in placebo groups was 0.32 \[like C to C+\]”.